Unveiling Transformer Perception by Exploring Input Manifolds: Conclusions

 \section{Conclusions}

-Our exploration of the Transformer architecture through a theoretical framework grounded in Riemannian Geometry led to the application of our two algorithms, SiMEC and SiMExp, for examining equivalence classes in the Transformers' input space.
-We demonstrated how the results of these exploration methods can be interpreted in a human-readable form and conducted preliminary investigations into their potential applications.
-Notably, our methods show promise for ranking feature importance and generating alternative prompts within the same or different equivalence classes.
+Our exploration of the Transformer architecture through a theoretical framework grounded in Riemannian geometry led to the application of our two algorithms, SiMEC and SiMExp, for examining equivalence classes in the Transformers' input space.
+In particular, our method enables two complementary exploration strategies, one for retrieving input instances that produce the same class probability distribution as the original instance, the other for discovering instances that yield a different class probability distribution.
+We demonstrated how the results of these exploration methods can be interpreted in a human-readable form and how the exploration outputs can be used to generate alternative input data.

-Future research directions include expanding our experimental results and delving deeper into the potential of our framework for controlled input generation within an equivalence class.
-This application holds significant promise for enhancing the explainability of Transformer models' decisions and for addressing issues related to bias and hallucinations.